 Caraway was first cultivated in Hlíðarendi.
 With the help of humans and animals, it has spread around the country.
 It has been used in bread making and as a spice in Brennivín, the Icelandic Aquavit.
 Sheriff Skúli transported caraway from Hlíðarendi to Viðey.
-Angelica grows wild in Mýrdalur.
-Its roots were dug up and kept in soil for the winter and then traded in amounts equaling those of grains and cereals.
+Angelica grows wild in many places.
+In Mýrdalur they dug the roots up and kept in soil for the winter and then traded in amounts equaling those of grains and cereals.
 Angelica and garden dock stalks were eaten before they turned stringy.
 Several Icelandic products are based on the angelica.

 Expansive barley fields and various cultivation experiments have taken place around Eyjafjöll – including the growing of rapeseed and wheat.
 Today you can buy Icelandic rapeseed oil for cooking and delicious oats.
 Archaeological excavations have turned up two examples of grain production in Iceland; at Bergþórshvoll and Gröf at Öræfi.
 From 1927 to 1967, an experimental farm was run at Sámsstaðir in Fljótshlíð, where they experimented with growing grains, among other things.